Joseph Pamplany: Priestly ministry

-He began his Priesthood as the assistant vicar of St. Joseph’s Forane Church, Peravoor before becoming the vicar of St. Thomas Church, Deepagiri.
+Pamplany began his Priesthood as the assistant vicar of St. Joseph’s Forane Church, Peravoor before becoming the vicar of St. Thomas Church, Deepagiri.
 After he returned from his studies in Belgium, He was appointed by George Valiamattam as the Archdiocese's Bible Apostolate Director and founded the Alpha Institute of Theology and Science to help form the theological formation of lay people in the archdiocese and was the founder-director.

 He also became a professor at various colleges, including teaching sacred scripture in St. Joseph’s Pontifical Institute, Aluva, Good Shepherd Major Seminary, Kunnoth, St. Peter’s Seminary, Bangalore, and Divine Bible College, Muringoor and also serving as a research guide.

-Mar Pamplany has published more than 30 books and has conducted 40 research articles in his career along with 250 articles in Malayalam Newspapers serving on editorial boards of many of academic journals.
-Mar Pamplany also served as a retreat preacher in India and the various disapora of the Syro Malabar Church.
+Pamplany has published more than 30 books and has conducted 40 research articles in his career along with 250 articles in Malayalam Newspapers serving on editorial boards of many of academic journals.
+Pamplany also served as a retreat preacher in India and the various disapora of the Syro Malabar Church.